petabridge/akka-bootcamp/src/Unit-2/lesson1/README.md

 let a = yourConfig.GetString("a");
 ```

 Then the internal HOCON engine will match the first HOCON file that contains a definition for key `a`.
-In this case, that is `f0`, which returns the value "bar".
+In this case, which returns the value "bar".

 ####  Why wasn't "foo" returned as the value for "a"?
 The reason is because HOCON only searches through fallback `Config` objects if a match is NOT found earlier in the `Config` chain.
 If the top-level `Config` object has a match for `a`, then the fallbacks won't be searched.
-In this case, a match for `a` was found in `f0` so the `a=foo` in `f3` was never reached.
+In this case, a match for `a` was found in the first entry so the `a=foo` in te last entry was never reached.

 #### What happens when there is a HOCON key miss?
-What happens if we run the following code, given that `c` isn't defined in `f0` or `f1`?
+What happens if we run the following code, given that `c` isn't defined?

 ```fsharp
 let c = yourConfig.GetString("c");